apache/flink/docs/ops/memory/mem_setup_jm.md

 is also set via the corresponding JVM argument: *-XX:MaxDirectMemorySize*, see also [JVM parameters](mem_setup.html#jvm-parameters).

 The size of this component can be configured by [`jobmanager.memory.off-heap.size`](../config.html#jobmanager-memory-off-heap-size) option.
-This option can be tuned e.g. if the job manager process throws ‘OutOfMemoryError: Direct buffer memory’, see the [the troubleshooting guide](mem_trouble.html#outofmemoryerror-direct-buffer-memory) for more information.
+This option can be tuned e.g. if the Master process throws ‘OutOfMemoryError: Direct buffer memory’, see the [the troubleshooting guide](mem_trouble.html#outofmemoryerror-direct-buffer-memory) for more information.

 There can be the following possible sources of *Off-heap* memory consumption: